camunda-consulting/camunda-8-simu/README.md

 This project is made to populate data into a C8 installation to provide meaningfull data in Optimize, Operate and Tasklist.

 :information_source: This is a draft project.
-It's **not production ready** and you should not use it in production.
+It's **not production ready** and you use it at your own risks.

+:information_source: Elasticsearch indexes are created with the events dates but the ILM is cleaning data based on real index creation date.
+If you create instances older than a month, it will lead to a number of shards exceeding the default 1000 shards limits in ES.
+And you data will not be loaded in Optimize, Operate or Tasklist.

 ## Repository content